tschutter/printrbot/README.rst

 * Placed a 9" by 9" by 3/16" cork tile under the heated printer bed for thermal insulation.

-* Replaced the extruder herringbone gears with `Spur Gears`.
+* Replaced the extruder herringbone gears with `Spur Gears`_.
   Herringbone gears are intended for high-speed applications.
-Their use is not appropriate for the extruder and mine were slightly warped.
+Their use is not appropriate for the extruder and min original gears were slightly warped.

 Slic3r Config
 -------------